-What Matters to Clients as Salons, Spas, and Wellness Businesses Reopen
+What Matters to Clients at Salons, Spas, and Wellness Businesses in the COVID-19 Era

 The coronavirus pandemic (COVID-19) has transformed consumer expectations for beauty and wellness businesses.
-Across the globe, as salons, spas, and other wellness businesses look to reopen after months of shelter-in-place or stay-at-home orders, they face many unknowns.
-What will the business look like with social distancing in place?
-Will it be possible to be profitable with such constraints on capacity?
-Will employees be anxious about coming back?
-Will your customers be ready to return in the midst of this pandemic?
+Though many salons, spas, and other wellness businesses have reopened after months of shelter-in-place or stay-at-home orders, they continue to face many unknowns.
+Will it be possible to be profitable with such constraints on capacity for so long?
+What if beauty and wellness businesses have to close again for stay-at-home orders?

 What types of beauty and wellness businesses are consumers comfortable returning to?

-We asked what types of businesses consumers are most comfortable going to when they reopen.
-Consumers are most comfortable with the prospect of returning to hair salons; 64% say they’re comfortable returning.
-A majority (54%) are also comfortable returning to wellness businesses (acupuncture, chiropractic, acupressure, etc.).
+Back in May, we asked Mindbody app consumers what types of businesses consumers they were most comfortable going to when they reopened.
+Consumers were most comfortable with the prospect of returning to hair salons; 64% said they were comfortable returning.
+A majority (54%) were also comfortable returning to wellness businesses (acupuncture, chiropractic, acupressure, etc.).**

 If your business is closer to the bottom of the graph, fear not!
 We’ve got some specific insights below about what can make your customers feel safe in returning (and protect all involved).

 Will clients return to your salon, spa, or wellness business?